xinyyee/ai07-Model_of_Heart_Disease_Prediction/README.md

 ![Architecture of the Model](https://user-images.githubusercontent.com/109932205/181147681-4806872a-c84d-4371-bb00-2be96fbe3779.png)

-The model was trained with a batch size of 64 and 100 epochs.Early stopping was implemented.Training was stopped at epoch 80 and the best model weights at 70 epoch was restored.The loss and accuracy parameter of the best model weights was shown at the table below.Besides,the figure below show the graph of training process.
+The model was trained with a batch size of 64 and 100 epochs.Early stopping was implemented.Training was stopped at epoch 80 and the best model weights at 70 epoch was restored.The loss and accuracy parameter of the best model weights were shown at the table below.Besides,the figure below show the graph of training process.

 |             | Training | Validation |
 | ----------- | -------- | ---------- |